Travis Hafner

 Travis Lee Hafner (/ˈhæfnər/; born June 3, 1977) is an American former professional baseball player.
 He played in Major League Baseball as a designated hitter and first baseman.
 A left-handed hitter, Hafner played for the Texas Rangers, Cleveland Indians and New York Yankees.
-His nickname, "Pronk", was given to him by former teammate Bill Selby during spring training of 2003 when people sometimes referred to him as "The Project" and other times "Donkey" for the way he looked when running the bases.
-He has the most home runs for a player born in North Dakota, and shares the MLB-record for grand slams in one season, with six.
+His nickname, "Pronk", was given to him by former teammate Bill Selby during spring training of 2003 when people sometimes referred to him as "the Project" and other times "Donkey" for the way he looked when running the bases.
+He has the most home runs for a player born in North Dakota, and shares the MLB record for grand slams in one season, with six.

 Early life and career

-Hafner was born in Jamestown, North Dakota in 1977 and attended a small high school in Sykeston, North Dakota, which did not have a baseball program.
+Hafner was born in Jamestown, North Dakota, in 1977 and attended a small high school in Sykeston, which did not have a baseball program.
 He was valedictorian of his high school class of eight students.
 Hafner attended Cowley County Community College in Arkansas City, Kansas.
+He played for the college baseball team and hit a home run in the championship game of the JUCO World Series.

 Professional career

 Texas Rangers

-Hafner was drafted by the Texas Rangers in the 31st round of the 1996 Major League Baseball Draft.
-He hit his first career home run August 11, 2002 while playing for the Rangers against the Cleveland Indians.
+Hafner was drafted by the Texas Rangers in the 31st round (923rd overall) of the 1996 Major League Baseball draft.
+After playing in the Rangers' minor league system for six years, he earned his first call-up to the majors on August 6, 2002.
+Hafner made his major league debut that day against the Detroit Tigers, pinch hitting for Michael Young in the ninth inning and striking out.
+Five days later, he hit his first career home run on August 11 against the Cleveland Indians.
 In addition to the home run, Hafner had two doubles and a single in five at-bats, driving in three runs and scoring two.
 He nearly hit for the cycle in this game, but was thrown out at third base while attempting the triple.
+In 23 games with the Rangers, Hafner batted .242 with four doubles, a home run and 6 RBI.